-19. Monitoring and Evaluation of Relationship and Sex Education
+Monitoring and Evaluation of Relationship and Sex Education

-It is the responsibility of the PSHEC Co-ordinator and the Heads of Year to oversee and organise the monitoring and evaluation of PSHEC in the context of the overall school plans for monitoring the quality of teaching and learning.
-All modules will be evaluated every half term for Key Stages 3 and 5 and following PSHEC days in Key Stage 4) for student perception of impact and on student knowledge.
+It is the responsibility of the Assistant Headteacher for Inclusion and the Heads of Year to oversee and organise the monitoring and evaluation of PSHE in the context of the overall school plans for monitoring the quality of teaching and learning.
+All modules will be evaluated half termly with an assessment and an student evaluation.

-The RSE programme will be evaluated annually by means of questionnaires / response sheets/needs assessment given to students, and / or by discussion with Students, staff and parents.
+The RSE programme will be evaluated by means of marking of students classwork, questionnaires, response sheets given to students, and / or by discussion with students, staff and parents as well as response to national and local contextual safeguarding issues.
 The results of the evaluation should be reported to these groups of interested parties and their suggestions sought for improvements.
 Governors will consider all such evaluations and suggestions before amending the policy.

 The Governors Ethos Committee is responsible for overseeing, reviewing and organising the revision of the Sex and Relationship Education Policy.
 This policy will be reviewed every 3 years.